AshesiDevelopersStudentsClub/assignment/README.md

 # assignment
-Add you name to the list to submit.
+Add your name to the list to submit.
 The list is in Attendance.txt

 Add a text file with a feedback on todays session for extra points